 During the pandemic it’s been easy for me to lose touch with people I don’t see as often as I used to in person.
 Planning a trip together with physically distant friends or family members is a great way to reconnect and create positive feelings.

-So I’ve been planning to coordinate this trip to Italy with some family members, including my brother.
-Of course, we need to connect about practical things like dates and logistics.
-But it’s also so much fun to send each other links to potential places to stay and sites to visit.
+So I had been planning to coordinate this trip to Italy with some family members, including my brother.
+Of course, we needed to connect about practical things like dates and logistics.
+But it was also so much fun to send each other links to potential places to stay and sites to visit.

 I have several cousins based outside of the US.
 We live in different time zones and have diverse interests.
-But when we last travelled together for one cousin’s wedding in France, we all coordinated through WhatsApp and had lots of conversations and photo sharing sessions before, during, and after the trip itself.
+But when we travelled together for one cousin’s wedding in France, we all coordinated through WhatsApp and had lots of conversations and photo sharing sessions before, during, and after the trip itself.
+The vacation planning for Italy last summer was no different.

 Motivating Healthy Behavior Changes